FAQ - Pet Dental Care

 When can I pick up my pet?

-Generally the same day, in the late afternoon:
+Usually the same day, by late afternoon:

 • Procedure: Mid-morning